-which is one way to measure remaining kidney function.
+Glomerular filtration is the process by which the kidneys filter the blood, removing excess wastes and fluids.
+Glomerular filtration rate (GFR) is a calculation that determines how well the blood is filtered by the kidneys, which is one way to measure remaining kidney function.
 GFR is also used to find the stage of chronic kidney disease.

-It is possible that the main title of the report Autosomal Dominant Polycystic Kidney Disease is not the name you expected.
+It is possible that the main title of the report Nephrogenic Systemic Fibrosis is not the name you expected.
 Please check the synonyms listing to find the alternate name(s) and disorder subdivision(s) covered by this report.